 As you hike this area, take the time to explore the trails along the river or around the lakes.
 You may find a place to sit and restore your soul in the roar of the rapids or the peacefulness of the lakes.
 If you need a place to get away from it all, this is a great choice.
 And don’t forget your bug spray in the summer months!

 From Enumclaw, the roundtrip, (including drive, hike and lunch) won’t take more than 5 hours.
 Don’t forget to stop at the White River Ranger Station in Enumclaw or at the Greenwater Store for your National Forest Pass.
-It will cost $5.00 for a day pass or $30.00 for an annual pass (in 2011).
+It will cost $ for a day pass.
 In the winter, snow park passes are also required.

 By Mary Janosik, Visit Rainier Hiking Expert